 Generally, these areas have insignificant stress levels and can be accurately modelled with large elements.

 Ansys Mechanical offers a wide array of tools to help you control your mesh density.
-There are global mesh controls that control the mesh size in the entire model as well as local size controls that allow refinement in areas of interest.
+There are global mesh controls that control the mesh size.
+This setting may be established for the entire model as well as local size controls, allowing refinement in areas of interest.